Get help now Make a donation

 Advocate

-In some situations, you will have a right to have an advocate.
+In some situations, you will have a legal right to have an advocate.
 This is called statutory advocacy.

 See our page on advocacy for more information.